Strategic and Policy Initiatives

 Whitman Institute for Scholastic Enrichment (WISE) – WISE provides an opportunity for local middle-school students who show academic promise and are from first-generation, minority, or low-income families to have an extended visit to Whitman and develop an action plan for going to college after high school.
 The program began in August 2006 and is offered each summer.

 President’s Advisory Council on Diversity – Beginning in February 2006, this small, action-oriented group of students, staff and faculty developed a plan for campus conversations on diversity.
 The Council also offered suggestions for new diversity initiatives, track and monitor progress in increasing diversity, and assist in communicating with the campus community about priorities and events related to diversity.

-Enhancing Student Engagement – Charged with a comprehensive review of student engagement at Whitman with a focus on the first-year student experience (see Announcement of Task Force), the group completed the Task Force on Student Engagement Report in March 2006.
+Enhancing Student Engagement – Charged with a comprehensive review of student engagement at Whitman with a focus on the first-year student experience, the group completed the Task Force on Student Engagement Report in March 2006.
 The report included a review of current practices and an extensive list of recommendations for the future.
 Many of these recommendations have been implemented.